HarperFast/harper/README.md

 ## Stopping HarperDB

-To stop HarperDB once it is running from the HarperDB directory run the following commmands:
+To stop HarperDB once it is running from the HarperDB directory run the following commands:

 ```
-cd bin
+cd HDB_HOME/bin
 hdb_stop

 ```